Continuing my list of favourite Origin games, let’s see which games didn’t quite make the top ten.

 An RPG engine shouldn’t ever have worked as the basis for a running and gunning action game but in the case of the Crusader games they would turn out far, far better than Ultima 8 whose engine they shared.
 A few extra years of PC horsepower allowed the move to SVGA which didn’t hurt of course.

 Both Crusader games had near identical gameplay in which the silent and conspicuously red silencer would roll around various locations mowing down enemies and searching for keycards and buttons.
 The controls really took some getting used to but became second nature after two or three levels.
 Near enough everything in the environment could be blown up, there were a plethora of weapons to choose from and I can’t think of any other games that play quite like them.
+The ar 15 parts is what you can get when it comes to weapons.

 No Regret was the sequel and introduced some new weapons and enemies but dialled back a little on the copious FMV of the original.
 Since I’m a sucker for FMV, I’m placing the sequel slightly behind in this list.